University of Miami School of Law, J.D. 2005

 Rossana served as a Law Clerk to U.S. District Judge Marcia G. Cooke and U.S. Magistrate Judge Edwin G. Torres of the Southern District of Florida.She also worked at boutique and large civil litigation firms.
 Immediately prior to joining AXS LAW, Rossana was a Partner at Black, Srebnick, Kornspan & Stumpf, P.A.
 Rossana also taught legal research and writing for three years at the University of Miami School of Law.

 Rossana is a Miami native and speaks fluent Spanish.
-She is on the Board of Directors of the Friendship Circle of Miami and is a co-chair of the Legal Panel and Police Practices Committee of the ACLU of Florida’s Greater Miami Chapter.
+She is the President of the ACLU of Florida and is on the Board of Directors of the Friendship Circle of Miami.

 “Preparing a Witness to Testify at Trial”, Thomson Reuters Practical Law": https://www.axslawgroup.com/preparingawitness